Ziang-Lu/Flask-Blog/README.md

 **Flask** as backend + **SQLite** as database

+* This project uses `WTForms` and `flask_wtf` to implement forms.
-*This project uses `flask-sqlalchemy` module for ORM-related tasks, including defining `User` model, which handled log-in/log-out and authentication issues.*
+* Since this project uses relational database,  `flask-sqlalchemy` module is used for ORM-related tasks, including defining `User` model, which handled registration issues.
+* This project uses `flask_login` module to handle user log-in/log-out and authentication issues.

 <br>